Luiz-Vicente-Neto/Luiz-Vicente-Neto/README.md

 - **Software Development**: I focus on building web applications and enhancing my skills in the languages mentioned above.

 ### 🛠️ Tech Stack:
-- **Frontend**: HTML, CSS, JavaScript
+- **Frontend**: HTML, CSS, JavaScript, Vue.js
 - **Backend**: Node.js
 - **Other Tools**: Git, GitHub, Postman

 ### Fun Fact:
-When I'm not coding, you can find me exploring new technologies or playing Dungeons & Dragons with my friends. 🎲
+When I'm not coding, you can find me exploring new technologies or playing Dungeons & Dragons with my friends.